10 Types of Bass in North America – Easy to distinguish

 Guadalupe Bass (M. treculii):

-Because they are adapted to small streams, Guadalupe bass don’t really grow to be large.
-However, their preference for fast flowing water, as well as their ability to use fast water to their advantage when hooked, make them a popular sport fish species.
+Because they are adapted to small streams, Guadalupe bass don’t grow to be large.
+However, their preference for fast-flowing water, as well as their ability to use fast water to their advantage when hooked, make them a popular sport fish species.
 Because of the natural setting where small streams are usually found, their preference for small streams adds to their allure to anglers.
 Landed specimens weighing more than 3.5 pounds

 Guadalupe M. treculii